 - US Adoptions

 - International Adoption

-Open adoption occurs when the potential birthmother and prospective adoptive families have personal interaction with one another.
+Open adoption occurs when the potential birthmother and prospective adoptive families have a personal interaction with one another.
 Through this type of adoption, the identities (in part or in total) of all parties are shared with each other.
-However the interaction may be different for each family and may include letters, e-mails, telephone calls, or visits.
+However, the interaction may be different for each family and may include letters, e-mails, telephone calls, or visits.

 Christian Adoptions Alliance believes that the Open Adoption approach is the healthiest approach to adoption for all parties involved.
-Through an Open Adoption, adoptive parents and birthmothers are able to experience a Godly relationship that blesses each other and more importantly blesses the child.
+Through an Open Adoption, adoptive parents and birthmothers are able to experience a Godly relationship that blesses each other and more importantly, blesses the child.